 Safest Sunscreens for Kidsby Lindsay Hutton

 Are you looking for a natural, mineral-based sunscreen for your child?
 The EWG recently updated their list of best chemical-free sunscreens for 2013.
-Check out this list of the top picks, and find one that works for your family.
+Check out this list of the top picks, and use our sunscreen guide for all ages to find a product that works for you whole family.

 1 of 14